-This chapter explains how to build your own aspects.
-If you only want to use aspects written by others, you can skip this chapter.
+This chapter provides a comprehensive guide on how to build your own aspects.
+If you're only interested in using pre-existing aspects, you may initially skip this chapter.
 However, we recommend revisiting this chapter at a later stage to gain a deeper understanding of how Metalama operates.

-Boilerplate elimination.
-When you use the code transformation abilities of aspects to create boilerplate at compile time, you get the following benefits:
+Boilerplate elimination: Utilizing the code transformation capabilities of aspects allows you to generate boilerplate code at compile time, offering the following benefits:

-- Clean and readable code.
-Your source code is cleaner, and you have fewer lines of code, therefore easier to understand.
+- Clean and readable code: Your source code becomes cleaner and more concise, making it easier to understand.

-Code validation.
-You can use aspects to create custom attributes that validate code.
+Code validation: Aspects can be used to create custom attributes that validate code.
 For further details and associated benefits, refer to Validating code from an aspect.

-- Code fixes.
-You can use aspects to offer code fixes that appear in the refactoring or lightbulb menu.
-For details, see Building IDE interactions.
+- Code fixes: Aspects can also be used to provide code fixes that appear in the refactoring or lightbulb menu.
+For more information, see Building IDE interactions.

 In this chapter